What's New at tinfoil.com

 The first Cylinder-of-the-month (for October and November) is Smoky Mokes, performed by the Peerless Orchestra.

-What's New at tinfoil.com – Created.
+What's New at Tinfoil.com – Created.

-Awards and Testimonials – Created.
+Press and Citations, etc. – Created.

 September 16, 1996